Monkey see… monkey do! What in the world does that have to do with having a morning routine?

 Be specific when you plan things out.
 List exactly how long each thing you plan on doing will take.
 This way, you can adjust “your time” to wake up.

-Some of the categories you should consider including in your morning routine are:
+Some of the things you should consider including in your morning routine are:

 - Drink coffee or tea

 - Make breakfast

 - Writing (work on a book, blog, gratitude journal, writing thank you notes to people)

 Yes, write down everything, so you stay on schedule and complete all the wonderful things you have made plans to complete.
 Starting your day out having accomplished something (your morning routine) will also give you a boost!

 Add something to this list if you’d like…it’s your day!